Skip to Content

 Suppose your electric scooter takes up too much space in aisles or seats- In that case, the driver or conductor may request that you deboard to avoid obstructing passengers’ movement.

-Another aspect to consider would be the charge of your battery since charging electric scooters on public transport isn’t typically allowed.
-Ensure that your scooter is well charged before heading out for an adventure; this will give you sufficient power to ride around safely.
+Another aspect to consider would be your battery’s charge since charging electric scooters on public transport isn’t typically allowed.
+Ensure that your scooter is well-charged before heading out for an adventure, giving you sufficient power to ride around safely.

-You may also want to plan for extra time in case you need to disassemble and store your scooter properly at various stops along the way or walk for part of your journey due to restrictions.
+You may also want to plan for extra time if you need to disassemble and store your scooter properly at various stops or walk for part of your journey due to restrictions.

-Lastly, it’s always wise to be courteous to other passengers when on public transportation and mindful of how your electric scooter may impact their comfort.
-Be polite to your driver and ask for permission before boarding with your electric scooter, and always follow any instructions given.
+Lastly, it’s always wise to be courteous to other passengers on public transportation and mindful of how your electric scooter may impact their comfort.
+Be polite to your driver, ask for permission before boarding with your electric scooter, and always follow any instructions given.

 In a sense, the journey is like playing a game- know the rules and play accordingly.

-**** By researching specific rules, respecting others’ space, preparing battery levels and planning extra time will assist in ensuring a smooth journey when taking your electric scooter on public transport.
+**** Researching specific rules, respecting others’ space, preparing battery levels, and planning extra time will help ensure a smooth journey when taking your electric scooter on public transport.